ZetsKP/InternetStuff/docs/torrents.md

 - [The Pirate Bay](https://thepiratebay.org/) - A well-known torrent site which is somehow still running, blocked in most places.
   - [`piratebayztemzmv.onion`](http://piratebayztemzmv.onion/) - Onion address.
   - [The Proxy Bay](https://proxybay.bz/) - Can't access The Pirate Bay?
 Try one of these proxy sites.
-- [Tor Lock](https://torlock.com/) - TorLock is a torrent site that offers verified torrent downloads.
 - [Torrent9](https://www.torrent9.ph/) - French torrent search engine.
 - [TorrentFunk](https://www.torrentfunk.com/) - TorrentFunk is a torrent site providing verified torrents for all kinds of content.
 - [TorrentGalaxy](https://torrentgalaxy.org/) - Public tracker with a clean UI.